deveid/learnFrench/README.md

 This is an android application designed to teach English user how to learn and pronounce french words and phrases.
 Its equipped with Audios too to assist.

-##### Note:Array Adapter was used to hold variables such as TextViews and Image View.
+##### Note: An Array Adapter was used to hold variables such as TextViews, Image View and Audios.

 ![bg](https://user-images.githubusercontent.com/12122059/43785221-c3fe506a-9a5d-11e8-9f59-63943eabfa60.JPG)
 ![numbers](https://user-images.githubusercontent.com/12122059/43785236-ca660e0c-9a5d-11e8-8994-1406ae90ed93.JPG)